 My university conducts all courses in English, do I still need to take the TOEFL or IELTS exam?

 You do not need to take the TOEFL or IELTS exam if the Medium of Instruction of your entire degree program was in English and your transcript clearly states that the Medium of Instruction was English.
-In this case, you may provide an official letter from your university stating that the Medium of Instruction was English.
+If not explicitly noted on your transcript, you may provide an official letter from your university stating that the Medium of Instruction was English to meet the English Language Proficiency requirement.

 English is not my native language, but I am living and working in the United States.
 Do I still need to take the TOEFL or IELTS Exam?